 Saturday evening, September 19, 1857, will be presented a new comedy, adapted by Mr. Charles Mathews, entitled "Married For Money"

-Monday evening, April 14, 1856, will be presented the comedy in two acts, entitled "The Scholar"
+On Saturday evening, April 26, 1856, will be presented the grand romantic and moral drama in five acts, "The Marble Heart"